 Located in Newton County, Jasper is surrounded by natural beauty and outdoor opportunities like hiking, canoeing, caving, rock climbing, fishing, hunting, mountain biking, and horseback riding.
 This is also the area where the nearby Buffalo National River, the nation’s first national river celebrating its 40th anniversary this year, begins to flow.
 A herd of about 450 elk roam the Buffalo River corridor at Boxley Valley, Steel Creek, Kyle’s Landing, Erbie, Ozark, Pruitt, and even on private lands, and Newton County is known as the Elk Capital of Arkansas.

 The picturesque Jasper square with its beautiful courthouse in the middle and gazebos on the grounds is fun to walk around in.
-Don’t miss poking around in places like Emma’s House of Junk, where you’ll find antiques and other wonderful treasures.
+Don’t miss poking around in places like Emma’s Museum of Junk, where you’ll find antiques and other wonderful treasures.
 The Newton County Chamber of Commerce is also a gallery selling regional art.

 And head to Jasper with an appetite.
 The Volcano Burger at Ozark Café is one of my favorites.
 Ozark Café was established in 1909, and features burgers, steaks, and seafood.
 Its specialties include a deep-fried hamburger and the Excaliburger, a 1/2-lb. burger sandwiched between two grilled cheese sandwiches and an Ozark sauce.
 My other favorite part – the café’s soda fountain.
 The Boardwalk Café is also fabulous, serving locally grown organic foods.
 The menu features elk chili over cheese enchiladas, elk gumbo and buffalo steaks, homemade salsas and salads made from all Newton County ingredients along with potatoes cooked with herbs from the Café’s garden; salmon, salads, sandwiches and Cajun dishes such as shrimp creole and chicken gumbo.
 Pies include Black Walnut, which includes black and English walnuts, sorghum molasses and cane syrup.
 Just south of Jasper The Cliff House Inn offers incredible views of the “Grand Canyon of the Ozarks” along with fine home cooked food.
 I’m not kidding when I say show up to Jasper with an appetite.